gersakbogdan/fsnd-conference/README.md

 Each Session is stored as a child of a Conference (ancestor).
 A Session can have only one Speaker and the relation is stored into 'speakerKey' which is restricted only to keys of kind = Speaker.

-Session duration is stored as minutes using an integer property.
-Using an integer field we can easily apply comparation filters (>, <, >=, etc.) and also using python date and time specific functions (e.g: timedelta) we can easily find the end of a session by adding this value to the start time of the session.
+For storing session duration (in minutes) I used IntegerProperty.
+Using an integer field we can easily apply comparation filters (>, <, >=, etc.) and also using Python date and time specific functions (e.g: timedelta) we can easily find the end of a session by adding this value to the start time of the session.

 For date and startTime DateTimeProperty were used.
 Input format for date is: "%Y-%m-%d" and for start time: "%H:%M".
 Having startTime as TimeProperty gives us the possibility to extract those sessions which start before or after a specific hour or minute.

-Basically all Session model fields needs to be required but sometimes at the beginning you don't have any information about a session so I decided to set as required only the name and the speaker fields.
+Basically all Session model fields needs to be required but sometimes at the beginning you don't have enough information about a session so I decided to set as required only the name and the speaker fields.
 As an improvement default values can be set.
-Setting the 'speakerKey' property as KeyProperty of kind Speaker will ensure that we can't insert incorrect values Here the speaker field represents Speaker Key.

 * Speaker model:
     * name (StringProperty, required)